askming/study_notes/notes/Stats/Book-Causal Inference What If.md

 ## Chapter 2 Randomized Experiments

 ### 2.2 Conditional randomization
-- *Conditionally randomized experiments* meaning there are several randomization probabilities that depend (are conditional) on the values of some variable $L$.
+- *Conditionally randomized experiments* meaning there are several randomization probabilities that depend (are conditional) on the values of some variable(s) $L$.
 - *Marginally randomized experiments* meaning there is only a single unconditional (marginal) randomization probability (doesn't need to be 0.5) that is common to all individuals.
   - a marginally randomized experiment is expected to result in exchangeability of the treated and the untreated: